fleschutz/my-backups/README.md

 🪂 Recover your Data
 ---------------------
-1. Select the correct(!) backup disk.
-2. Connect the backup disk to the computer and open the corresponding folder **📁my-backups/Backup_of_...**.
+1. Connect the correct(!) backup disk to the computer and open the corresponding folder **📁my-backups/Backup_of_...**.
-3. Manually copy (not move!) the missing files and folders onto your media.
+2. Manually copy (not move!) the missing files and folders onto your media.
-4. Disconnect the backup disk and store it in a safe place again.
+3. Disconnect the backup disk and store it in a safe place again.

 General Notes
 -------------